Does IBS Cause Lower Back Pain?

-A week later she came for an initial consultation, and I took a full medical history.
+A week later, she came for an initial consultation, and I took a complete medical history.

-On examination, I identified that her muscles were hypertonic or tight and a couple of the primary muscles that support her lower back were not functioning very well.
+On examination, I identified that her muscles were hypertonic or tight, and some of the primary muscles supporting her lower back were not functioning well.

-Some years previously Kelly was referred by her family to a Gastroenterologist about her digestive symptoms and was diagnosed as having IBS.
+Some years previously, Kelly was referred by her family to a Gastroenterologist about her digestive symptoms and was diagnosed with IBS.

-SIBO is a condition where your friendly bacteria that normally live in your large bowel overgrow into your small intestine.
-One of the functions of the friendly bacteria is to breakdown fermentable carbohydrates known as FODMAPs.
+SIBO is a condition where your friendly bacteria that usually live in your large bowel overgrow into your small intestine.
+One of the functions of the friendly bacteria is to break down fermentable carbohydrates known as FODMAPs.

-When this process occurs in the small bowel, it can lead to a build of gases causing the symptoms of bloating, constipation and diarrhoea but also inflammation that can spread throughout the body.
+When this process occurs in the small bowel, it can lead to a build of gases causing the symptoms of bloating, constipation, diarrhea, and inflammation that can spread throughout the body.